Avg: 3.1 from 199 votes

 14) 5.9, 9 bolts.
 Stay left on arête to short-face followed by traversing flake into a squeeze chimney.

 15) 5.4, 6 bolts.
 Follow bolts through easy slab trending left to a stance above a gully.

 16) 5.8, 7 bolts.
 Step across the abyss to exposed arête and jug ladder.
 Scramble 3rd class past lone pine tree to start of 17.

 17) 5.7, 10 bolts.
 Boulder start leads to step face trending right.

 18) 5.9, 10 bolts.
 3 consecutive 5.9+ bouldery problems lead to the exposed finish.

-Two: Rappel the route via a rappel route adjacent to Flyboys.
+Option Two: Rappel the route via a rappel route adjacent to Flyboys.
 Rappel stations have three bolts, two with chains.
 These are not to be confused with the climbing anchors which are three bolts, sans-chains.
 18 rappels to the ground.
 A 60m rope will suffice, however, rope stretching - BE SURE TO TIE KNOTS IN THE ENDS OF YOUR ROPE.
-Be aware of loose rock and parties below, this is the Goat wall, and this is a new route.
+Be very aware of loose rock and parties below, this is the Goat wall and a newer route.